 \end{rem}

-As we discussed above, the \Backlund transformations are a powerful method in the analytical theory of differential equations and have many applications in the integrable systems theory.
+As we discussed above, the \Backlund transformations are a powerful tool in the analytical theory of differential equations and have many applications in the integrable systems theory.
 So, we are interested in two subjects of symmetries of \eqref{nonstatPIIhier}: auto-\Backlund transformations and related to them an affine Weyl group, and rational solutions constructed by Yabloskii-Vorobiev polynomials and their determinant representations.

 Auto-\Backlund transformations of the stationary $\PIIn{n}$ hierarchy were obtained in \cite{clarkson1999backlund}.
-Authors used a one-to-one correspondence between the stationary $\PIIn{n}$ hierarchy and the Schwarz hierarchy (also called Schwarz-P$_{\text{II}}$ hierarchy), which solutions are invariant under the \Mobius group action.
-We obtained a generalization of this result to the non-stationery case \eqref{nonstatPIIhier}. \begin{thm} Auto-\Backlund transformations of the $n$-th member \eqref{nonstatPIIhier} are defined at $\alpha_n \neq \frac{1}{2}$ and given as
+The authors used a one-to-one correspondence between the stationary $\PIIn{n}$ hierarchy and the Schwarz hierarchy (also called Schwarz-P$_{\text{II}}$ hierarchy), which solutions are invariant under the \Mobius group action.
+We obtained a generalization of this result to the non-stationary case \eqref{nonstatPIIhier}. \begin{thm} Auto-\Backlund transformations of the $n$-th member \eqref{nonstatPIIhier} are defined for $\alpha_n \neq \frac{1}{2}$ and are~given~as

 \end{thm}